Pdevadiga45/LLM-Driven-Travel-Planner/README.md

 Bot: Great choice!
 When would you like to travel?...

 ## Limitations & Future Work 🔮

-**Current limitations:**
+### **Current Limitations**

-Limited hotel API response handling
+- ⚠️ Limited handling of hotel API responses

-information extraction by LLM may not always produce accurate or consistent results
+- 🧠 LLM-based information extraction may be inaccurate or inconsistent in some cases

-Basic date parsing implementation
+- 📆 Basic date parsing implementation

-Single traveler focus
+- 👤 Focused only on single travelers

-**Planned improvements:**
+### **Planned Improvements**

-🧳 Multi-city trip support
+- 🧳 Support for multi-city trips

-💸 Advanced budget optimization
+- 💸 Advanced budget optimization

-🌍 Local attraction recommendations
+- 🌍 Local attraction recommendations

-📅 Calendar integration
+- 📅 Calendar integration